kose-y/dist-primal-dual/README.md

 If you are on linux, you can download the files using the script `download_data.py`.

-You may choose to download a bigger dataset from Docker Hub.
+You may choose to download a bigger dataset from Docker Hub: see `docker/README.md`.

 ## Citation